MOSES * EGYPT * SPAETH

 Likewise, when Freud - who was well-informed on Egyptology and among other things known for his exquisite collection of ushapti figures - attached importance to the fact that in the ancient Egyptian society there were tendencies towards a concentration on one selected god (which is not the same as pure "monotheism").

-Freud was of the opinion that Moses, the king's son (!), might have represented this perception, and that Moses during his later connection with the Jews was brought to appear in the narratives as if he were of Jewish origin.
+Freud was of the opinion that Moses, the king's son (!), might have represented this perception of monotheism, and also that Moses during his later connection with the Jews was brought to appear in the narratives as if he were of Jewish origin.

-Still without historically supported examples for this, Freud suggested - and before him, researcher Ernst Sellin - that "later the Jews killed Moses (analogue with Freud's hypothesis on the sons' murder of the primal father) because of their hesitation in following Moses' demand for acceptance of his moral code ('the Ten Commandments' etc.)".
-And that "recollections of the murder caused this people's sense of guilt, for which they compensated by - in delayed obedience - inventing an immaterial, distant god, which resembled both Moses' god and Moses himself".
+Still without historically supported examples of this, Freud suggested - and before him, researcher Ernst Sellin - that "later the Jews killed Moses (analogous with Freud's hypothesis on the sons' murder of 'the primal father') because of their hesitation in following Moses' demand for acceptance of his moral code ('the Ten Commandments' etc.)"; and also that "recollections of the murder caused this people's sense of guilt, for which they compensated by - in delayed obedience - inventing an immaterial, distant god, who resembled both Moses' god and Moses himself".

 Later in life Freud identified himself in some ways with Moses, the wanderer in the wilderness, who never reached "the Promised Land".
 For instance, in a letter (17.01.1909) to the younger Carl Jung, Freud wrote: "...
 If I am Moses, you are Joshua ...".

-At an early stage, and for years, Freud was deeply interested in the idolized Moses statue by Michelangelo: "... as the image of an ideal human being ...", according to "The Moses of Michelangelo", Freud's essay in the Standard Edition (vol. 13, 1914/1955, pp. 211-238) - although it is clearly modelled on the statues of the god Zeus as depicted in antiquity.
-In numerous works by others, Freud was often "analyzed" as to his views on Moses.
+At an early stage, and for years, Freud was deeply interested in the idealizing Moses statue by Michelangelo: "... as the image of a perfect human being ...", according to Freud's famous essay "The Moses of Michelangelo", (Standard Edition, vol. 13, 1914/1955, pp. 211-238) - although it is clearly modelled on the statues of the god Zeus as depicted in antiquity.
+In numerous works by others Freud was often "analyzed" as to his views on Moses.

-The Jewish born and raised Freud then went over to the opposite side - he had tried to free himself of the Jewish perception of Moses, but now he became fixed on the stereotype of Moses as seen by the Christian Church.
+The Jewish born and bred Freud eventually had gone over to the opposite side - he had tried to free himself of the Jewish perception of Moses, but now he became rather fixed on the stereotype of Moses as seen by the Christian Church.

-A similar cliché-like understanding of this unreal Moses figure also affected such lines of study as history, Egyptology, ancient linguistics, and archaeology.
+There are many examples that a similar cliché-like understanding of such an unreal Moses figure also affected various lines of study, e.g. history, Egyptology, ancient linguistics, and archaeology.

 Sigmund Freud (1856-1939) - his medical training and his strong interest in biology